Aircloak/aircloak/air/docs/content/sql/functions.md

 ### *_noise

 You can get a sense of how much noise is being added to an `avg`, `count`, `stddev`, `sum`, or `variance` expression by using an analogous `*_noise` expression.
-The value returned is the standard deviation of the noise added.
-This means that if you get a `count(*)` of 100 and `count_noise(*)` of 10, then the true count will be between 90 and 110 with probability around 68%, between 80 and 120 with probability around 95%, etc.
+The value returned is the standard deviation of the noise added according to what's described in the [section about noise](/sql/query-results.md#zero-mean-noise).

 ```sql
 SELECT count(*), count_noise(*), avg(age), avg_noise(age) FROM people